eduardocholuck/cloud_types_classification/README.md

 ## Model description

-We've tested 4 versions of a Convolutional Neural Network (CNN) for image classification tasks with 6 output classes.
+We've tested 4 versions of a CNN for image classification tasks with 6 output classes.

-Algumas características são as mesmas para as 4 versões:
+Some characteristics are shared across all four versions:

 * **Input**: RGB images (3 channels)